Reactive capacitance of flat patches of arbitrary shape: Reactive capacitance

 \subsection{Sigmoidal approximation and several bounds}

 Neglecting the positive sum in Eq. (\ref{eq:Cmu_bis}), one gets immediately the lower bound:

 Rewriting the right-hand side of this bound as

 we retrieve the sigmoidal approximation for the reactive capacitance.
 This relation was proposed in \cite{GrebWard25a} as an empirical approximation that correctly reproduces both small-$\mu$ and large-$\mu$ limits of $C(\mu)$.
 In turn, it follows here directly from the spectral expansion (\ref{eq:Cmu_bis}) by neglecting its last term, thus allowing one to control its accuracy (see below).
 Note that a similar approximation appeared in \cite{Chaigneau22} in the analysis of the principal eigenvalue of the Laplace operator with Robin boundary condition, as well as in \cite{Plunkett24,Cengiz24}.
 In the special case of a circular patch, the approximation (\ref{eq:Cmu_approx}) was shown to be accurate over the entire range of $\mu$ within the maximal relative error of $4\%$ \cite{GrebWard25a}.
-One of the aims of the present work consists in extending this result to patches of arbitrary shape.
+One of the aims of the present work consists in verifying the accuracy of the sigmoidal approximation for patches of arbitrary shape.
 For this purpose, we need to compute numerically the Steklov eigenvalues $\mu_k$ and the spectral weights $F_k$ (see Sec. \ref{sec:numerics}).

 To obtain an upper bound on $1/C(\mu)$, one can rewrite Eq. (\ref{eq:Cmu_bis}) as